From forcing the landlord to cancel the lease to banning the church’s WeChat account, authorities left no stone unturned in bringing down the church.

-In July, the authorities tried to bribe a pastor who had a family member in hospital.
+In July, the authorities tried to bribe a pastor who had a family member in the hospital.
 They told him, “If you promise to cooperate with us, the illness your family is spending tens of thousands of RMB on can be cured by us for just a few thousand RMB.”

 Another five pastors and a dozen preachers were interrogated as well.
 One preacher said that an official claimed that the government had a mole inside a Zion Church and so they had all the inside information.

-In August, the landlord was again pressurized in cancelling the church’s lease, and this time, the authorities succeeded.
+In August, the landlord was again pressurized in canceling the church’s lease, and this time, the authorities succeeded.
 As a result, the lease was terminated and church administration was told to move out.
 They were given 15 days and were supposed to empty the place by the first week of September.

 However, the administration did not intend on following through with the move out notice as they knew they had not violated the lease.
 They decided to stay on.

-On September 9, Beijing’s Chaoyang district civil affairs bureau issued a notice that the Zion Church was “legally banned” and its “illegal promotional material” was confiscated on the grounds that it violated the revised Regulations on Religious Affairs.
+On September 9, Beijing’s Chaoyang district civil affairs bureau issued a notice that the Zion Church was “legally banned” and its “illegal promotional material” was confiscated on the grounds that it violated the new Regulations on Religious Affairs.